What is a Milk Frother?

 Frequently though, when the question gets asked, the image people have in their minds is a manual frothing pitcher.
 These are fairly common, and generally modestly priced.

-In the overwhelming majority of cases, if you’ve got a semi or super-automatic espresso machine, you won’t need a manual frothing pitcher, but if you’re using a manual machine, these should be considered an essential companion device.
+In the overwhelming majority of cases, if you’ve got a semi or super-automatic espresso machine, you won’t need a manual frothing pitcher, but if you’re using a manual machine, these should be considered essential companion devices.

 Warm Milk vs Cold Milk